 The town of Islamorada is located on Upper Matecumbe Key, but everyone just calls the whole area Islamorada.
 Probably because it sounds cool. ♪ ♫ Islamoradaaa, so empanadaaa ♫ ♪

-One of the best Islamorada snorkeling locations is Davis Reef.
+One of the best Florida Keys snorkeling areas is just off Islamorada at Davis Reef.
 It’s easily accessible from Key Largo, but it’s actually closer to Islamorada.
 The reef lies along a shallow ledge with all manner of tropical fish, including Bermuda grunts, tang fish, parrot fish and playful box fish.

 If you head to the south part of the ledge, you’ll find a statue of Buddha surrounded by fire coral and damsel fish.
 I guess those Parrot Heads have a thing for putting statues of religious leaders underwater.

 The nearby Hen and Chickens Reef literally looks like a hen surrounded by her chicks from above.
 The site has an incredible diversity of sea life, including purple sea fans, sponges and numerous fish from both the ocean side and bay side of the Keys.

 Just off the coast of Islamorada, you’ll find Cheeca Rocks.
 For being such a small reef, it has an insane number of fish.
 You can literally swim through schools of colorful fish while checking out the massive brain coral and gorgonian coral.

 But the hands down, absolute best place to go snorkeling off Islamorada is the Alligator Reef Lighthouse.
 Thousands of fish congregate in the shadow of the 136-foot tall lighthouse in the sea, and numerous hard and soft corals spatter the horseshoe shaped gully that rings the area.
 Lots of big creatures lurk in the gully, and over 500 species of fish have been recorded at the reef.